Logo

 External Fatigue: Users Are Becoming Emotionally Exhausted by AI

 AI-enhanced experiences were initially welcomed by consumers due to their speed, personalization, and convenience.
 However, as AI systems became integrated into almost every digital interaction, many users experienced a different reaction: exhaustion.
 This fatigue rarely shows up as a direct rejection of AI technology itself; instead, it manifests as a decline in trust, decreased engagement, and growing frustration with experiences that feel repetitive, impersonal, or overly automated.
 One of the most obvious examples of this is the proliferation of AI-generated content.
-But when AI systems were incorporated into almost all digital interactions, many consumers started to feel a different response: fatigue.

-The proliferation of AI-generated material in digital spaces is one of the most obvious instances.
 The amount of automatically generated emails, summaries, suggestions, social media postings, ads, and chatbot interactions that users are now exposed to frequently diminishes their sense of authenticity.
 Customers are consequently growing increasingly cynical and emotionally disengaged from digital interactions.

 This problem has been widely referred to by researchers and online communities as "AI slop" low-value machine-generated content that requires users to put in extra effort to filter, validate, or ignore information.